day8/re-frame/docs/NewREADME.md

 can be be described, understood and tested independently.
 They take data, transform it and return new data.

-The loop itself is utterly predictable and very mechanical in operation.
+The loop itself is very mechanical in operation.
 So, there's a regularity, simplicity and certainty to how a re-frame app goes about its business, which leads, in turn, to an ease in reasoning and debugging.